braineatingmachines/braineatingmachines.github.io/terms.md

 - **Eligibility:** Make-up sessions may be available for students enrolled in after-school programs and competitive robotics teams.
 Summer camp sessions do not qualify for make-ups.
 - **Advance Notice:** To qualify for a make-up session, you must provide at least 24 hours advance notice of absence.
-- **Limit:** Students may schedule one (1) make-up session per month, to be used within four weeks of the missed session.
+- **Limit:** Students may schedule one (1) make-up session per month, to be used within four weeks of the missed session, if another session is already planned.
 - **Scheduling:** Make-up sessions must be scheduled in advance and are subject to availability in other class sections.
 - **No Roll-Over:** Unused make-up opportunities do not carry forward to subsequent months.
 - **No-Shows:** Sessions missed without 24-hour advance notice are not eligible for make-ups.

 ## Discounts & Promotions

-- **Sibling Discount:** 10% off the second enrollment when two or more siblings from the same family enroll in programs during the same session.
+- **Sibling Discount:** Some programs offer sibling discount.
+Once you register your children, please get in touch so we can help you.
 - **Early Bird Discount:** Special discounts may be offered for early registration.
 Check our registration page for current promotions.
 - **Promotional Codes:** Discount codes apply only to the initial registration/payment and do not extend to installment payments unless explicitly stated.
 - **Non-Stackable:** Discounts and promotional codes cannot be combined unless otherwise specified.